LoginRadius/engineering-portal/content/implementing-authentication-in-angular-2-plus-with-loginradius-cli/index.md

 }
 ```

-We are going to use the HTTP module to call the Rest API so let's add the `HttpClientModule` in the  `app.module.ts` file.
+We will use the HTTP module to call the Rest API so let's add the `HttpClientModule` in the  `app.module.ts` file.

 ```ts
 import { HttpClientModule } from '@angular/common/http';